is a novel by Douglas Preston and Lincoln Child first published in 2009. It is part of their informal Agent Pendergast series

 - Straw Vegetarian: Esteban is of the "better than you" variety.

-- Sudden Sequel Death Syndrome: Smithback.
+- Sudden Sequel Death Syndrome: Smithback dies less than ten pages into the book.

 - You Have Outlived Your Usefulness: Esteban disposes of both Caitlyn Kidd and Colin Fearing after they serve there respective purposes.